SOLVING A LONG STANDING FIREPROOFING PATCH PROBLEM

 - UFP successfully meets the requirements of ASTM E 84, ASTM E 119, and UL 263

-- All thermal tests exceed two hour duration
+- All thermal tests exceed three hour duration

 - Fire resistivity is equal to or greater than existing coatings